jennherrarte/javascript-algorithms/algorithm_design_manual_book/notes.md

 - These basis cases are usually easily defined
 - Recursive structures occur everywhere in the algorithmic world
-- Each of the abstract structures described above can be thought about recursively
+- Each of the abstract structures described above can be thought about recursively **Examples**
-• Permutations – Delete the first element of a permutation of {1, . . . , n} things and you get a permutation of the remaining n − 1 things.
+- Permutations – Delete the first element of a permutation of {1, . . . , n} things and you get a permutation of the remaining n − 1 things.
 Permutations are recursive objects <br>
-• Subsets – Every subset of the elements {1,...,n} contains a subset of {1, . . . , n − 1} made visible by deleting element n if it is present.
+- Subsets – Every subset of the elements {1,...,n} contains a subset of {1, . . . , n − 1} made visible by deleting element n if it is present.
 Subsets are recursive objects. <br>
-• Trees – Delete the root of a tree and what do you get?
+- Trees – Delete the root of a tree and what do you get?
 A collection of smaller trees.
 Delete any leaf of a tree and what do you get?
 A slightly smaller tree.
 Trees are recursive objects. <br>
-• Graphs – Delete any vertex from a graph, and you get a smaller graph.
+- Graphs – Delete any vertex from a graph, and you get a smaller graph.
 Now divide the vertices of a graph into two groups, left and right.
 Cut through all edges which span from left to right, and what do you get?
 Two smaller graphs, and a bunch of broken edges.
 Graphs are recursive objects <br>
-• Points – Take a cloud of points, and separate them into two groups by drawing a line.
+- Points – Take a cloud of points, and separate them into two groups by drawing a line.
 Now you have two smaller clouds of points.
 Point sets are recursive objects. <br>
-• Polygons – Inserting any internal chord between two nonadjacent vertices of a simple polygon on n vertices cuts it into two smaller polygons.
+- Polygons – Inserting any internal chord between two nonadjacent vertices of a simple polygon on n vertices cuts it into two smaller polygons.
 Polygons are recursive objects. <br>
-• Strings – Delete the first character from a string, and what do you get?
+- Strings – Delete the first character from a string, and what do you get?
 A shorter string.
 Strings are recursive objects.